And I wanted to, I don't normally have a show for tonight.

 And the people who didn't have good voices at the beginning had slightly better voices, but nothing good.

-And the people who didn't have any capacity to determine pitch are sang off-key at the beginning and sang off-key at the end.
+And the people who didn't have any capacity to determine pitch sang off-key at the beginning and sang off-key at the end.

-So I've seen I've seen that, I've seen that process.
+So I've seen that process.

 It's a terrible idea that everyone can just be the same.

-And the left likes it for various reasons, and the conservatives, the Christians on the right likes it for certain reasons.
+And the conservatives, the Christians, and the right likes it for certain reasons.

-And again, equality before the law, absolutely, equality of opportunity, everybody has the right to be free of violence and pursue contracts and enforce contracts and have bodily autonomy and they have the right to property.
+Everybody has the right to be free of violence and pursue contracts and enforce contracts and have bodily autonomy and they have the right to property.

 Everyone, for sure.